insin/react-plain-editable/README.md

 A `PlainEditable` [React](http://facebook.github.io/react) component which uses `contentEditable` to edit plain(ish) text.

+**Note:** `contentEditable` seems like an inconsistent mess across browsers and this has only been tested in the latest stable Firefox (35), Chrome (40) and Internet Explorer (11) with a `<div>` container with an unaltered CSS `display` style.

+Pull requests and compatilbility issue reports to help improve this component are welcome!

 ## [Live Demo](http://insin.github.io/react-plain-editable/)

 You can also see `PlainEditable` in action in